RICS SURVEYS

 RICS Home Survey Level 3 Report (Building Survey)

 Usually reserved for higher risk properties, for example, older or non-traditional buildings, those constructed from unusual or non-conventional materials, or buildings that have or will be altered/extended.
-This is the most in-depth survey available.
+The Level 3 survey is particularly suitable for a rundown property that may have hidden defects or significant structural problems.
+This is the most in-depth survey available, providing a detailed assessment of the property’s structure and all the features of the building.
+The report will outline any repair work needed, provide repair options, and may recommend further investigations if necessary.

 Choose the right survey for you